DrabExistence/Genomic-Anomaly-Atlas/README.md

 Using computational methods to "see" the genome's structure.
 * **[Visual Genome Analysis](Visual_Genome_Analysis.md):** Sliding window algorithm for GC-content distribution and promoter identification.

+### 6: AI-Driven Pipeline & Automation
+Moving from manual analysis to automated workflows.
+* **[Genomic Pipeline](Genomic_Pipeline.md):** An integrated master script that combines GC-profiling, SNP detection, and repeat expansion checks into a single analytical run.

 ---

 ## 🛠 Tech Stack & Methodology